An essay donated by Kathy Johnsen LaPan

 Our Western culture has taken the idea of self-determination to a breaking point of murder being permissible with the "right" reasoning; rampant sex, drug use, alcoholism, and divorce in the search for one’s own "happiness" (at the expense of other’s); a sickening bombardment of products designed to make you "happy".
 We’ve taken the "pursuit of happiness" beyond anything Thomas Jefferson could have ever imagined.

-When Jesus stated, "I am the truth, the way, and the light; no one comes to the Father except through me", He was very clear this was an absolute truth.
+He was very clear this was an absolute truth.
 He did not say, "unless going through me makes you uncomfortable, in which case you can take the roundabout route and find what makes you happy".
 In fact, happiness was not mentioned in the question of salvation.
 It is not considered.

 I propose that our Western post-modernistic relativism is based on this idea of happiness being the point or goal of life.
 It is acceptable to desert your husband and children for another man, if it makes you happy.
 It is perfectly okay to have sex with a stranger who you just met in a bar, as long as you enjoy it.
 Your happiness makes it okay.
 Everything is okay, if it makes you happy.